MCAT Prep Course Reviews

 Kaplan MCAT Options/Packages and Prices

-Kaplan MCAT prep offers a wide variety of options in their MCAT prep course.
+Kaplan MCAT prep course offers a wide variety of options in their MCAT prep course.
 They were the first to do many of these, which have now also been implemented by other companies.

-You should also be aware that Kaplan MCAT has promotions almost every month, so be on the lookout to save money compared to their normal prices.
+lookout to save money compared to their normal prices.
 Click here or on the banner to see their current offers.

 In-Person Options